 This is the second of three primary care delivery courses for Family Nurse Practitioner students.
 Assessment and management strategies for problems commonly encountered in primary care are introduced.
 Students work closely with primary care providers in clinical settings in developing clinical decision-making skills integral to the role of the family nurse practitioner.
-An on campus, 2-day Skills Intensive is required for successful completion of course.

-Management of Complex Problems in Primary Care
+Management of Complex Problems in Primary Care 3 Credit Hours

 This is the final course of three primary care delivery courses for Family Nurse Practitioner students.
+This course is the mandatory practicum section for NURSG 536, Complex Problems in Primary Care.
 Assessment and management strategies for complex problems in primary care are introduced.
 A minimum of 225 hours of clinical practicum is required for this course.
 Students work closely with primary care providers in clinical settings to develop clinical decision-making skills integral to the role of the family nurse practitioner.
 The student will synthesize elements of clinical management skills and knowledge and analyze, apply and evaluate diverse aspects of patient assessment and health care interventions.